 What Services Are Covered by Advocacy Support?

 It's helpful to know what kinds of work you are actually paying for when you hire an advocate.
 Special education advocacy isn't just "showing up to an IEP meeting".
 It's a multi-faceted support role.
-Here are typical services that an hourly fee or bundle will cover:
+Here are typical services that an hourly fee will cover:

 In Conclusion